Facelift Surgery & Non-Surgical Facial Rejuvenation Explained

 Do I need a referral from a GP to book my initial Facial Rejuvenation consultation?

 Having a referral can allow you to claim a small rebate (around $70) back from Medicare to help cover some of the cost of your first consultation.
-Please note that a GP referral is valid for 12 months, and a specialist referral has a 3 month validity.
+Please note that a GP referral is valid for 12 months, and a surgeon referral has a 3 month validity.

 How much does it cost for Facelift Surgery?

 At your initial consultation, you will be given a detailed Quote for your chosen procedure.
-This will include a Specialist Surgeon’s fee, Anaesthetist fee, Surgical Assistant fee and the Hospital fees.
+This will include a Surgeon’s fee, Anaesthetist fee, Surgical Assistant fee and the Hospital fees.

 An approximate range of out-of-pocket expense for your Facelift surgery can be provided over the phone from a Patient Care Advisor – call us on (03) 8849 1444.